 This guide is for information only.
 You may wish to seek your own legal advice.
 A more detailed explanation can be found on the enforcement process page.

 |Penalty charge||Discounted amount (if paid within 14 days)||Charge Certificate|

 If you haven't paid the Congestion Charge when you should have, we'll send you a formal notification - a PCN.

-If we photograph your vehicle in the Congestion Charge zone and our records show that you've not paid the daily charge by midnight on the following charging day, we will issue a PCN to the registered keeper of the vehicle outlining the penalty charge payable for the contravention date.
+If we record and capture an image of your vehicle in the Congestion Charge zone and our records show that you've not paid the daily charge by midnight on third Charging Day following it, we will issue a PCN to the registered keeper of the vehicle.

 Don't ignore the PCN even if you believe you have paid the charge, are exempt or registered for a 100% discount.

 You have 28 days from the date of service of your PCN to either:

 If you pay within 14 days of the date of service you will receive a 50% discount, the amount that must be paid being the discounted amount for the contravention date.

 Under the Interpretation Act 1978 s.7, unless the contrary is proved, service is deemed to have been effected at the time when the PCN would be delivered in the ordinary course of post.

 If you wish to make a representation against the PCN you can do so for the reasons listed below.
 We will also consider representations made on any other grounds: